 - are responsive and capable of moving or being moved readily

 Beware of traditions.
 Those activities, mindsets and people who want to keep doing it the old way.
-These are now traps on mobility.
+These are now brakes on mobility.

 Modularlize everything you do so that you invest your energy wisely and this investment can serve multiple purposes and can be mobilized.